25 Matches

 Yes.
 Win Sports says it acquired the rights to 25 World Cup 2026 matches in Colombia.

-Win's digital route is subscription-based, and a fully free World Cup 2026 package has not been confirmed in the reviewed material.
+Win's digital route is subscription-based through Win Play, and a fully free World Cup 2026 package has not been confirmed in the reviewed material.

-Official Win pages point viewers to Win Sports Online and Win Play for digital access.
+Official Win pages point viewers to Win Play as the current digital access route.

 Win Sports has officially confirmed 25 matches.

 Yes.
-The broadcaster already offers a digital access route for computers, tablets and smartphones.
+The broadcaster already offers a paid digital access route through Win Play.

 Win Sports is now a serious World Cup 2026 option in Colombia because the rights are public and the broadcaster already has both TV and digital access paths.

-If Win is part of your plan, decide early whether you will use cable or the app route, check the current package details, and watch for the final 25-match schedule.
+If Win is part of your plan, decide early whether you will use the channel or Win Play, check the current package details, and watch for the final 25-match schedule.